torarg/ansible-deployment/README.md

 ## overview

-ansible-deployment is a cli application for generating deployment directories from an inventory plugin and a set of roles.
+ansible-deployment is a cli application managing ansible deployments.

-The deployment directory includes:

-- a hosts.yml file containing all hosts and a group for every imported role
+It features:
-- a group_vars directory containing all role defaults as group vars
+    - generating a deployment directory from:
+        - an ansible roles git repository
-- a host_vars directory containing inventory plugin variables
+        - an inventory plugin
-- a playbook template which imports and tags used roles
+        - a config file defining roles and inventory plugin
-- a git repository tracking the state of the deployment
+    - the deployment directory will include playbook.yml: a templated playbook including specified roles group_vars/*: containing each role's defaults seperated by group host_vars/* : containing inventory plugin information hosts.yml   : inventory file with host and group assignments .git        : a git repository tracking changes the deployment

+The idea of this tool is to enforce structure on ansible role development and usage.
+All deployment roles' default variables will be written as group_vars into the deployment inventory.
+So ideally ansible roles used with ansible-deployment have all their variables that reflect deployment specific configuration declared as such.

+Each role will add an inventory group with the same name and will have a group called 'ansible-deployment' as their child and all parsed hosts will be added to this 'ansible-deployment' group.

 Currently the only supported inventory plugin is 'terraform' and so far it only supports the use of 'hcloud' resources since managing those